Data Science Hub

 SELECT from WORLD Tutorial

-1. Read the notes about this table.
-Observe the result of running this SQL command to show the name, continent and population of all countries.
+1. Observe the result of running this SQL command to show the name, continent and population of all countries.

 SELECT name, continent, population FROM world